 Briefly summarise what you already know.
-Include, if possible, approaches from other fields of economics (e.g. field data, theory).
-Briefly summarise the literature: E.g. "Tentative answers to the above question have been given by Evelyn Smith (2001) and by John Miller (2002).
+Include, if possible, approaches from different fields of economics (include theory, field data, experiments).
+Briefly summarise the literature: E.g.

+"Tentative answers to the above question have been given by Evelyn Smith (2001) and by John Miller (2002).
 Smith finds ABC more efficient than DEF, Miller finds the opposite.
 Both seem to neglect the influence of GHI..."
-Please do not forget to include full references to the literature

-Visit the (on-line) library to answer this question, use your favourite search engine, have a look at related papers you find at the IDEAS/RepEC database.
+Please do not forget to include full references to the literature Visit the library to answer this question, use your favourite search engine, have a look at related papers you find at the IDEAS/RepEC database.
 If your question has already been answered, please find a new question.